 The last resort solution are Helical Tiebacks.
 If your wall is bowing more than 2”, but your property arrangement doesn’t allow for anchors, helical tiebacks are the best option.
 A steel shaft with helical (screw-like) plates on the end is drilled at an angle through the earth outside of your foundation.
 This shaft is secured to the inside of the basement wall.
 This is done with a large steel channel that is anchored into the floor and extends up to (or near) the top of the wall.

 In the end it is important to remember that repairing a bowed wall does not necessarily straighten it back to its original position.
-The purpose of these repairs is to stabilize and secure the wall.
+The purpose of these foundation repairs is to stabilize and secure the wall.

 If you see cracks and leaks, consider the possibility that you might be having a bowing wall.
 At American Eagle Professional Service, our experts provides bowed basement wall repair services.
 Contact us today by filling out our online contact form or by calling (410) 263-9682 to schedule an inspection and appointment.